Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 ***

 > #### `New Premiere.ahk`
 This script will automate the process of creating a new `Premiere Pro` project.
-This script copies a template project file found in `..\Backups\Adobe Backups\Premiere\Template\` to the desired project folder then automates the process of changing the default proxy location.
+This script copies a template project file found in `..\Backups\Adobe Backups\Premiere\Template\` to the desired project folder.
 ***

 > #### `obs_screenshot.ahk`